andrew-welsh626/df2019/README.md

 Based on 38 observations of games, we can see that less fatigue leads to a higher chance of winning.

 ## Things Learned / Future Work
-- General R-programming skills, competency in Tidyverse packages and using piping, working with regression models and measuring their effectiveness.
+- General competency in R and statistical analysis: R-programming skills, Tidyverse packages, piping, working with linear regression models and measuring their effectiveness using the ANOVA technique and statistical tests.
 - We should have checked for normality on each feature in our F-tested and t-tested SLR models.
 The easiest way to do this is a visual inspection via a [QQ-plot](http://www.sthda.com/english/wiki/qq-plots-quantile-quantile-plots-r-base-graphs), but [Levene's test](https://en.wikipedia.org/wiki/Levene%27s_test) should be used if there is any doubt.
 - We should have built SLR models that fit to our Team Fatigue value and picked out features from ANOVA and t-tests from there, since Team Fatigue is the value we actually use to predict game outcome.
   - `Fatigue per team per game ~ Soreness + Desire + Irritability + SleepHours + SleepQuality`.